 Frequently asked questions

 What company offers the cheapest liability-only car insurance?

-There is no one company that always has the best cheap liability insurance.
-Each insurance provider uses different metrics for assigning premiums, and each company looks at factors including the age and model of your car, your own age, marital status, and driving skills, and more.
+There is no one company that has the best cheap liability insurance for all drivers.
+Each insurance provider uses different metrics for assigning premiums and looks at different factors, including the age and model of your car, your age, marital status and driving record.
 It may be helpful to get quotes from several companies to see who is cheapest for your own circumstances.

 Is it enough to carry the minimum liability that my state requires?